Critical Language Scholarship Program | Policies

-You are required to fully participate in all classroom activities and complete all homework assignments, even if you did not elect to receive academic credit for the CLS Program.
-Failure to do so may result in disciplinary action and possibly the termination of your scholarship.
-You are also responsible for observing satisfactory academic and professional standards and maintaining a standard of conduct and integrity that is in keeping with the spirit and intent of the CLS Program.
+CLS participants are required to attend and fully participate in all CLS activities.
+This includes group classes, individual consultations, cultural activities and excursions, Language Partner meetings, and other activities as outlined by the host institution.
+Participants are required to complete all assignments, even if they did not elect to receive academic credit for the CLS Program.
+Failure to attend and participate in program activities or complete assignments may result in disciplinary action and possibly the termination of the scholarship.
+Participants are also responsible for observing satisfactory academic and professional standards and maintaining a standard of conduct and integrity that is in keeping with the spirit and intent of the CLS Program.

 Personal or Academic Research

-CLS participants are not allowed to conduct personal research (including coursework, thesis or dissertation writing) or other non-CLS Program academic work if it in any way detracts from full participation in CLS Program activities.
-Research activities may also be prohibited by the terms of your visa.
+CLS participants are not allowed to conduct personal research (including coursework, thesis, or dissertation writing) or other non-CLS Program academic work if it in any way detracts from full participation in CLS Program activities.
+Research, interviews, and/or surveying may also be prohibited by the terms of the participant’s visa.

-We hope that you will share your CLS experiences on social media throughout the summer.
-In addition to your own personal social media pages we encourage you to reach out through the CLS Facebook, Instagram, and Twitter pages.
+Participants are welcome to share their CLS experiences on social media throughout the summer.
+In addition to the participant’s own personal social media pages, CLS staff encourage participants to tag the CLS accounts on Facebook, Instagram, and Twitter.

 Public Gatherings

-Many countries worldwide have changing political climates which can lead to protests, demonstrations, and strikes.
-These situations are particularly risky for foreigners.
-You should always avoid public demonstrations and areas prone to instability and disorder.
-Be careful of any large gatherings.
-If you happen across a protest or strike, leave the area as quickly as possible.
-Do not stay to take photos or “experience” the protest.
-The U.S. Embassy in your host country/location may notify citizens via e-mail of scheduled protests.
-Do not photograph crowds, and never photograph police, military personnel, or official buildings.
-Please note that your accident and sickness coverage (ASPE) does not cover injuries sustained as a result of protests, demonstrations, or strikes.
+Many places worldwide have dynamic political climates and protests, demonstrations, and strikes are not uncommon.
+These situations can be particularly risky for foreigners.
+Participants should always avoid public demonstrations and areas prone to instability and disorder.
+Participants should be wary of any large gatherings.
+If a participant happens across a protest or strike, they should leave the area as quickly as possible and should not stay to take photos or “experience” the protest.
+Participants should not photograph crowds and should never photograph police, military personnel, or official buildings.
+The U.S. Embassy in each host country/location may notify U.S. citizens via e-mail of scheduled protests.
+Please note that CLS participants’ ASPE health benefits do not cover injuries sustained as a result of protests, demonstrations, or strikes.

 Alcohol and Drugs

-Drinking alcohol during the CLS Program is strongly discouraged, and in some program sites, drinking alcohol will not be tolerated at all.
-Some CLS Program sites have additional policies regarding alcohol consumption.
-These will be provided to you as part of the Site-Specific Policies.
-If you do decide to drink, be mindful of the following:
+A participant’s abuse of alcohol or drugs that endangers themselves or others may result in termination of the CLS award.
+Drinking alcohol during the CLS Program is strongly discouraged, and in some program sites, drinking alcohol is prohibited.
+Some CLS Program sites have additional policies regarding alcohol consumption, which are communicated to participants as part of the Site-Specific Policies.
+If participants do decide to drink, they should be mindful of the following:

 • CLS participants are required to follow both local and U.S. laws regarding alcohol consumption.
 The CLS Program prohibits the consumption of alcohol by or distribution of alcohol to participants who are not of U.S. legal drinking age.